 Mental and Nervous Condition.-The mental and nervous condition is important.
 Many defectives-especially among the foreign born-pass the initial observation and some even the medical examination, for no class of cases is so difficult to determine without an extended observation.
-Nevertheless, a nervous, shifty, or excitable manner; wandering attention; defective memory; inability to give prompt or direct replies to questions; sudden, jerky movements; will frequently indicate an unstable nervous system or defective mentality.
+Nevertheless, a nervous, shifty, or excitable manner; wandering attention; defective memory; inability to give prompt or direct replies to questions; sudden, jerky movements, will frequently indicate an unstable nervous system or defective mentality.

 Age.-Youth is a serious physical defect.
 We sometimes read the erroneous statement that the Civil War was fought by boys, but in that war, as in all those of history, undeveloped, immature youths succumbed to the fatigues and privations of campaign in vastly greater proportion than grown men.
 Prior to the age of twenty-one the bones are not fully formed, the muscles lack endurance, and the heart is unduly susceptible to overstrain.
-On the other hand, men over thirty, unless they have led an active, alert life, are apt to be muscle-bound and mentally slow.
-The limits of age for our service are, in time of peace, eighteen to thirty-five.
+On the other hand, men over thirty, unless thay have led an active, alert life, are apt to be muscle-bound and mentally slow.
+The limits of age for our service are, in time of peace, eighteen to thirtyfive.
 It is, therefore, to be seen that minors may be legally accepted in spite of the knowledge that great commanders have, for centuries past, protested against the recruitment of boys for their armies.
 From a physiologic standpoint the truly desirable minimum is twenty-two years.

 Height, Weight, Chest.-In the absence of actual disease conditions, the physical attributes which chiefly determine the acceptance or rejection of an applicant for enlistment are the height, the weight, and the chest measurements.
 In normal individuals these bear a fairly definite relation to each other, which relation is set down in official tables.
 Men whose chest circumference, at rest, is below 32 inches, should not be accepted, for such a chest has not sufficient air capacity.
-The minimum of height for our service has long been 5 feet 4 inches.
-The question of height is not quite so important now as in the old days of shock action.
+The present minimum of height is 5 feet 4 inches.
+The question of height is not quite so important now as in the days of shock action.
 Other things being relatively equal, the smaller man is generally quicker in his movements and has more endurance.
-In these days of specialism we may well accept vigorous men who are a little shorter than the present requirement for special service, thus releasing others of standard height for the fighting line.
-This principle has been accepted in the present emergency, the standard being temporarily lowered to 5 feet 1 inch.
+In these days of specialism we might well accept vigorous men who are a little shorter than the present requirement for special service, thus releasing others of standard height for the fighting line.
 With respect to weight, men of the "wiry" type may be accepted when they are but a few pounds under the standard, but the mistake must not be made of confusing these with cases of defective or arrested development.
 In these latter, deficiency in weight, pallor, flabby muscles, a flat chest, sloping shoulders, and generally poor physique denote a feeble constitution.

 Records.-It is essential, for the protection of the government, that careful records be made: (a) of all departures from the normal, including minor ones which are not considered disqualifying, and (b) of means of identification.
 The first is needed as a defense against unjust claims for pension.
-The second leads to the detection of criminals, deserters and dishonorably discharged men who enlist fraudulently; it also aids in the identification of the dead.
+The second leads to the detection of criminals, deserters, bounty jumpers, and dishonorably discharged men who enlist fraudulently.